 Only 2% do properly

-The organization said unpaid paintings turned into the bane of fashions’ lives.
-“Only not often are human beings paid for modeling for magazines although it takes hours of work,” Ozhiganova said.
+Theinto the bane of fashions’ lives.
+“Only not often are human beings paid for modeling for magazines, although it takes hours of work,” Ozhiganova said.
 “Okay, it’s prestigious; however, how are you going to pay your lease?”
 Model Law, which is in talks with a French union, has already met with Synam, representing French model corporations.